“Stay honest and don’t lie. It’s always easier to remember the truth.”

-Me (now loosing it): “Are you Satan reading my mind!”
+Me (now losing it): “Are you Satan reading my mind!”

 Ron burst into laughter.
-Now remember, Ron and I had never met; the two of us standing raw in introduction at a little hidden antique shop in Canoga Park, California.
-A place that for some unknown reason had beckoned to me; and, I could not stop self-questioning how he knew very personal facts about me.
-I was literally speechless by his queries.
+Now, remember, Ron and I had never met; the two of us standing raw in introduction at a little hidden antique shop in Canoga Park, California.
+A place that for some unknown reason had beckoned to me, and I could not stop self-questioning how he knew very personal facts about me.
+I was speechless by his queries.

-His laughter began to quite as, with smile still of face, he explained, “I lived up the street from you and I used to date your sister.
+His laughter began to quite as, with a smile still on his face, he explained, “I lived up the street from you and I used to date your sister.
 Is she still a tiny thing?”

 I was staggered, and at that moment, I knew why I was there.

-I called my sister later that evening, and per Ron’s challenge, do you remember a green Plymouth Duster?
+I called my sister later that evening, and per Ron’s request, “Do you remember a green Plymouth Duster?”